WiseApp/cloudlift/README.md

 --------------------

 Fork by WISE:
-This version has cloudlift version frozen on branch "primary", tag: v1.11.0.
+This version has cloudlift version frozen on branch "primary", **tag: v1.11.2**

 This is branched out from git sha 638de4c3f4aa4fdbd69afffc8ee2a1b1cdc5b266 (v1.10.0) of Rippling fork of Cloudlift, followed by pickle fixes for Python 3.7+.

 This is frozen because it is risky to use Rippling fork master due to the active development going on.